Search results

 • Page

 • Saying thank you A $40 subsidy on faecal egg counts tested by Awanui Veterinary.
 Each year, 25 randomly chosen farms will undergo monthly FEC (Faecal Egg Count) and larval culture testing from October to May.
-Expressions of interest for the 2024–2025 FE season are now closed.
-You can register your interest in taking part in the 2025–2026 season.
+Expressions of interest for the 2025 – 26 season are now open.
 King Country – one of our youngest sheep collectors.
-Photo credit: Cathryn Peacocke. … This study will assess the prevalence and contributing factors …
+Photo credit: Cathryn Peacocke. … This study will assess the prevalence and contributing factors of facial eczema (FE) across New Zealand over three seasons (2023–2026).
+Up …